skipperq93/cyberkit/Tools/buildstream/README.md

 of the time developers won't need to manually build the SDK, they will download already-built versions of it.

-Rebuilding the SDK is needed when you have to update WebKit test dependencies or add new dependencies to the SDK.
+Rebuilding the SDK is needed when you have to update CyberKit test dependencies or add new dependencies to the SDK.

 To build the SDK, run: